lukaszrozej/neighborhood-map/README.md

 npm install -g serve
 serve -s build
 ```
 The last command shown above will serve your static site on the port **5000**.

+In production mode the app uses a service worker.

 For details and other deployment options see [Create React App user Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md)